Bake up a batch of these energy bars, full of whole grains, seeds, and dried fruit. They are a great way to start your morning.

 - Combine all of the ingredients in your bread machine according to the manufacturer’s instructions.
 Program the machine for the dough setting and start it.

 - Grease a baking sheet.
-When the cycle is complete, turn the dough out onto a lightly floured surface.
+When the dough is ready, turn the dough out onto a lightly floured surface.
 Press the dough into a 1-inch-thick rectangle.
 Cut into 12 rectangles and place them on the prepared baking sheet.

 - Preheat the oven to 350°F. Allow the bars to rise for about 20 minutes.